Code-Institute-Submissions/EternalCityCrawls/README.md

 # EternalCityCrawls
-Half/Full Day Tour of Rome developed by Django
+Half/Full Day Tour of Rome developed on Django

 ## Table of contents
 <!--ts-->